Nurse Practitioner Salary (2026): Average Pay by State, Specialty & Experience

 Adult NP$139,798$201,000

-The PMHNP Advantage: Mental health NPs command premium pay and face unlimited demand.
+Strategic Specialty Selection: Mental health NPs command premium pay and face unlimited demand.
 If you're considering a specialty, psychiatric mental health offers the strongest financial outlook.

 2. Target High-Paying States

-Moving from a low-paying state (Mississippi: ~$105,000) to a high-paying state (California: ~$158,000) can increase your income by $53,000+ annually—over $1.5 million across a 30-year career.
+Moving from a low-paying state (Mississippi: ~$105,000) to a high-paying state (California: ~$158,000) can increase your income by $53,000+ annually over $1.5 million across a 30-year career.

 3. Consider High-Paying Cities Within States